CleverTap/clevertap-geofence-ios/README.md

 ### CocoaPods

-[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+[CocoaPods](https://cocoapods.org) is a dependency manager for iOS projects.
 To integrate CleverTap Geofence SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod 'CleverTapGeofence'